Dabirul Islam

-Dabirul Islam (born 29 September 1948) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Thakurgaon-2 constituency since 1996, during 1991–1996 and 1986–1988.
-He is chairman of the Standing Committee on Ministry of Chittagong Hill Tracts Affairs.
-He is a 7-term Jatiya Sangsad member representing the Thakurgaon-2 constituency.
+Dabirul Islam (29 September 1948 – 28 May 2026) was a Bangladesh Awami League politician who was a Jatiya Sangsad member representing the Thakurgaon-2 constituency from 1996, during 1991–1996 and 1986–1988.
+He was chairman of the Standing Committee on Ministry of Chittagong Hill Tracts Affairs.
+He was a seven-term Jatiya Sangsad member representing the Thakurgaon-2 constituency.

+Islam was elected to parliament from Thakurgaon-2 as a Bangladesh Awami League candidate.
+He was a seven-term member of parliament elected from Thakurgaon-2.
+In the northern part of Bangladesh, no one has won more than six times in elections, but Dabirul Islam has set an example by winning 7 times.
+He was elected twice as a member of parliament from the Communist Party and then five times from the Awami League.

+Early life

+Islam was born on 29 September 1948 in Barobari village, Baliadangi Upazila, Thakurgaon District, East Bengal, Pakistan.
+He was a member of the Bangladesh Students’ Union as a student.
+He fought in the Bangladesh Liberation War.
+He joined the Communist Party of Bangladesh after the Independence of Bangladesh in 1971.

 Career

-Islam was elected to parliament for Thakurgaon-2 as a Bangladesh Awami League candidate.
-He is a 7-term member of parliament elected from Thakurgaon-2.
-In the northern part of Bangladesh nobody won more than six times elections but Dabirul Islam has set an example of winning for 7 times.
-He was elected twice as a member of parliament from Communist party and then five times from Awami league.
-He served as the chairman of the Standing Committee on Ministry of Housing and Public Works, Standing Committee on Ministry of Social Welfare and Standing Committee on Ministry of Science and Technology.
-He owns Ranbag Islami Tea Estate Company.
-He is the president of the Thakurgaon district Awami League.
+Islam was elected to parliament from Thakurgaon-2 as a candidate of the 15 party alliance led by Awami League in 1986.
+He was re-elected to parliament in 1991.
+He was re-elected to parliament in subsequent elections in 1996, 2001, 2008, 2014 and 2018 as a candidate of the Awami League.

+Islam served as the chairman of the Standing Committee on Ministry of Housing and Public Works, Standing Committee on Ministry of Social Welfare and Standing Committee on Ministry of Science and Technology.

+Islam owned Ranbag Islami Tea Estate Company.
+He was the president of the Thakurgaon District Awami League.

 Islam was accused of trying to forcibly occupy the properties of minority Hindu groups near his tea estate.
 Over 10 Hindu people were injured in attacks by his men.
 The police were accused of not registering cases against him because his party is in power.
 His son was accused of leading the attacks to occupy land belonging to Hindu families in Baliadangi, Thakurgaon, the area borders India.
 Reports of Bangladesh intelligence agencies, local police and minority advocacy group Bangladesh Hindu Buddhist Christian Unity Council found involvement of Islam in the land grabbing.

-After the fall of the Sheikh Hasina-led Awami League government, Islam was detained from Thakurgaon Sadar upazila in October 2024.
+Personal life

+Islam's son, Mazharul Islam Sujan, is a former member of parliament.